 What Is Spot Factoring?

-Also known as ‘single-invoice factoring,’ spot factoring allows your company to factor an invoice without entering into a long-term relationship with the factoring company once it’s paid.
+Also known as ‘single-invoice factoring,’ spot factoring allows your business to factor an invoice without entering into a long-term relationship with the factoring company once it’s paid.

 How Does Spot Factoring Work?